 At the Local Medical Committee, we offer a confidential and independent counselling and mentor scheme for all GPs working in the area across the 5 LMCs.
 Work-related or personal stress can lead to a feeling of isolation and GPs can experience problems such as burn-out, career or partnership issues or general unhappiness.
 Mentees are offered a Mentor, usually from outside of their immediate practice area, and mentoring, as we see it, offers an opportunity to meet with an experienced colleague to find a way out of difficulties or at least clarify a particular issue.
 Accessing a mentor is free and completely confidential.

 We have now launched our ‘Phone-a-Friend’ service.
-GPs needing support, or their colleagues, can contact Abigail Askew at the LMC Office on 01772 863806 or alternatively fill in the below enquiry form.
-The details will only be seen by Abigail and a mentor will be in touch with you.
+GPs needing support, or their colleagues, can contact Maria Mulberry at the LMC Office on 01772 863806 or alternatively fill in the below enquiry form.
+The details will only be seen by Maria and a mentor will be in touch with you.
 You may have a quick question to ask or you may want to have a chat with someone who knows how you are feeling, please don’t hesitate to contact us as we are here to help.

 Doctors are often bad at seeking help for medical problems, but illness in a GP may jeopardise his or her ability to care for patients.
 In the health section of the GMC’s document, Good Medical Practice.
 It is very clear that all doctors should be registered with a GP, outside of their own family, and that they should not treat themselves.